CSE237-SP24/project-anusha_teni_courtney/README.md

 ## Currently Unimplemented Features
 - **Interest Application**: Currently, the system assigns an interest rate to savings accounts but does not automatically apply calculated interest to the account balance.
 - **Transfer Functionality**: While the transfer feature is implemented and functional, edge cases and error handling could be further refined.
+- Need to make sure transaction history always works correctly
+- Need to erify that interest rate generator is truly random

 ## Is there anything that you implemented but doesn't currently work?
   - Teni- Not currently